unvacs/Linuxhardning_practical/Bootloader-and-Partitions.md

 ##### Secure /dev/shm

 `/dev/shm` is a temporary file storage filesystem, i.e. **tmpfs**, that uses RAM for the backing store.
 One of the major security issue with the `/dev/shm` is anyone can upload and execute files inside the `/dev/shm` similar to the `/tmp` partition.
-Further the size should be limited to avoid an attacker filling up this mountpoint to the point where applications could be affected. (normally it allows 20% or more of RAM to be used).
+Further the size should be limited to avoid an attacker filling up this mountpoint to the point where applications could be affected (normally it allows 20% or more of RAM to be used).
 The sticky bit should be set like for any world writeable directory.

 For applies to shared memory `/dev/shm` mount params: